rsmorley/quill-shadow-dom/README.md

 To build:
 ==========================
+Run 'npm install'
-Run 'npm build' from the command line
+Run 'npm run build' from the command line

 To verify the issue
 ==========================